Tom Ewing: U.S. House of Representatives (1991–2001)

-During his tenure in the Illinois General Assembly he served as a member of the Agriculture Committee and as chairman of the House Revenue Committee.
-He was considered an expert on revenue and fiscal matters.
-In Congress Ewing served on the House Committee on Agriculture, Transportation and Infrastructure, Science, and House Administration.
+Ewing served on the House Committee on Agriculture, Transportation and Infrastructure, Science, and House Administration.
 He chaired the Agriculture Subcommittee on Risk Management and Specialty Crops.
 A leader in the Congressional Rural Caucus, Ewing used his Agriculture Subcommittee chairmanship to call attention to the concerns of the nation's farmers.
-He was elevated to Deputy Whip in the GOP party structure.
-He also served on the Central Committee for the Illinois Republican Party.
+He also served on the Central Committee of the Illinois Republican Party.

-Ewing took an active part in the Republican Revolution that brought his party to the majority in the House of Representatives for the first time in more than 40 years.
-He was selected by Newt Gingrich to take his chairmanship of the Conservative Opportunity Society when he was elected House Speaker in 1995.
-A strong supporter of the Contract for America, he championed those efforts to achieve a balanced budget.
-Ewing was instrumental in rallying the support to elect Dennis Hastert Speaker of the House in 1998.
-In December 2000 he introduced the Commodity Futures Modernization Act of 2000.
+Ewing played an active role in shaping the Republican Revolution that brought his party to the majority in the House of Representatives for the first time in more than 40 years.
+He was a strong backer of the "Contract with America".
+In January 1995 Ewing was named a deputy Republican House Whip.
+Newt Gingrich also selected Ewing to be his successor as chairman of the Conservative Opportunity Society (Gingrich resigned the chairmanship after being elected House speaker).
+In the new congress, Ewing championed efforts to achieve a balanced budget.

-After Congress
+In December 1998 Ewing voted in favor of all articles of impeachment proposed against President Bill Clinton.

+In late-1998, Ewing was instrumental in rallying the support needed to make Dennis Hastert the new leader of the House Republican Conference, positioning Hastert to be elected speaker in January 1999.

+In December 2000 Ewing introduced the Commodity Futures Modernization Act of 2000.